-Alumna and 2019 Nebraska School Counselor of the Year, Rachel Catlett, shares her experience as a school counselor
+Alumna Rachel Catlett shares her experience as a school counselor

-Community Counseling Clinic: offering accessible, quality mental health services for the Omaha community.
+Community Counseling Clinic offers accessible, quality mental health services to the Omaha community

-The UNO Counseling Department prepares students at the master’s degree level for professional service as school counselors, clinical mental health counselors, student affairs professionals, or for advanced study.
+The Counseling Department prepares master’s students for professional service as school counselors, clinical mental health counselors, student affairs professionals, or for advanced study

 Grounded in promoting mental health, education, and wellness across the lifespan, our programs prepare individuals to work as professional counselors in a diverse range of settings, including mental health agencies, non-profits, hospitals, government agencies, public and private schools (PK-12), and higher education settings.

 Masters degrees in Counseling with concentrations in Clinical Mental Health Counseling (CMHC), School Counseling P-12 (SC), and Student Affairs Practice in Higher Education.
 Our CMHC and SC concentrations are CACREP-accredited (Council for Accreditation of Counseling and Related Educational Programs).

 The mission of the UNO Counseling Department is to provide high quality academic and clinical preparation leading to eligibility for licensure and certification as professional counselors.
 Through a rigorous, evidence-based curriculum designed to train critical thinkers and reflective practitioners, candidates are prepared to work with diverse clients across multiple professional settings and engage and remain active as advocates and future leaders within and for the counseling profession and those we serve.